-[UPDATED: debunking of media as they come, scroll] With the coming celebration of the military takeover of power in Egypt, terrorist attacks have intensified.
+[UPDATED: please scroll] With the coming celebration of the military takeover of power in Egypt, terrorist attacks have intensified.
 Or this is at least what some claim.
 I am not exactly sure how much this is true.
 Others seem to doubt it as well.
-Another reason why I doubt the […]
+Another reason why I doubt the July 3 anniversary is THE […]

 In a country deeply polarized after three years of tumultuous change, Egyptian news websites have become very important media for free expression.
 This study looks at some of the pressures they are experiencing.
 News websites are among the most popular websites in Egypt.
 They represent an alternative to ‘traditional’ broadcast and print media, with their […]